-The following individual(s) will take primary resp consibility for ensuring this agreement is carried out:
+The following individual(s) will take primary responsibility for ensuring this agreement is carried out:

-Shepherd , Position

-Name , Position

-Name , Position

-Responsibilities of the Shepherd:

-Serve as point of contact for all parties.

-Monitor the completion of all actions in this ag greement.

-Work with parties to resolve any difficulties w hich arise during the implementation

-Communicate to all parties when the agreement nt has been completed.
+- Serve as point of contact for all parties. - Monitor the completion of all actions in this agreement. - Work with parties to resolve any difficulties which arise during the implementation - Communicate to all parties when the agreement has been completed.

-for any part of the agreement because of something that has in the dispute?
-(Please include the name of a specific personment.)
+Contingency Plan: Is a contingency plan needed for any part of the agreement because of something that has the potential to be outside the control of any party in the dispute?
+(Please include the name of a specific person who may be included during any part of the agreement.)

-NoYes

-If yes, describe the plan: